 - Overheating from Afternoon Sun Avoid or at least minimise West facing windows.

-- Welcoming Entrance Front doors should be facing, and clearly visible from, the street as it looks more welcoming and improves security.
+- Welcoming Entrance Front doors should be facing, and clearly visible from, the street . . . it looks more welcoming and improves security.

 - Outdoor Entertaining Areas Decks and alfresco areas with a westerly aspect are good for having a beer in the evening while watching the setting sun.

-- Kitchen Views In our last house the kitchen window was the one with the most interesting view as that is the one you find you stand at looking out the most.
+- Kitchen Views In our last house the kitchen window had the most interesting view. . . as that is the one you find yourself looking out of the most.

 - Storage Areas Do you want to store a caravan, trailer or boat on the site.